-The theories proposed by Sigmund Freud stressed the importance of childhood events and experiences, but almost exclusively focused on mental disorders rather that normal functioning.
+The theories proposed by Sigmund Freud stressed the importance of childhood events and experiences but almost exclusively focused on mental disorders rather than normal functioning.

-According to Freud, child development is described as a series of ‘psychosexual stages.’
+According to Freud, children progress through a series of psychosexual stages.
 Each stage involves satisfying a libidinal desire and can later play a role in adult personality.
 If a child does not successfully complete a stage, Freud suggested that he or she would develop a fixation that would later influence adult personality and behavior.